Oshie, Caps outlast Oilers

-WASHINGTON -- It should come as no shock that Braden Holtby was on the top of his game Sunday -- after all, he is one of the premier goaltenders in the NHL.
-What was surprising, however, was that he was matched shot-by-shot by a netminder who hadn’t played in more than a month.

-Laurent Brossoit, buried on Edmonton’s bench as Cam Talbot made 11 consecutive starts, started for just the second time this season and was Holtby’s equal for most of the night when goals were at a premium.
-But Washington’s skill proved to be too much, as T.J.
-Oshie scored the only goal during the shootout period to give the Capitals a 2-1 victory over the Oilers.
+WASHINGTON -- T.J.
+Oshie scored the only goal during the shootout to give the Washington Capitals a 2-1 triumph Sunday over the Edmonton Oilers.

-Brossoit, who hadn’t played since Oct.
-17, knew what was coming during the shootout, but still couldn’t stop it.

-“You never want to go to the shootout,” Brossoit said.
-“It’s funny.
-I was told that Oshie likes to go five-hole in the shootout.
-I was prepared for it and he still snuck it through.”
+Oshie went first during the shootout and beat Edmonton goalie Laurent Brossoit through the five-hole.
+Washington’s Braden Holtby shut down the Oilers during the shootout period to give the Capitals (10-7-1) their fifth win in six games.

+Holtby and Brossoit were locked in a duel for most of the night, a surprise since Brossoit was starting just his second game of the season.

 The previously listless Capitals answered less than four minutes later, when defenseman Dmitry Orlov teamed up with Tom Wilson on a beautiful give-and-go, with Orlov beating Brossoit glove-side to even the score at 1-1.
 The tally ended a 26-game scoreless streak for Orlov, who last registered a goal on March 23 of last season.